Powering Your Property the Smarter Way

 Getting Paid for What You Don’t Use

-In this state, if your home generates more electricity than it needs, the extra can be sent back into the grid.
-In exchange, you’ll receive credits that reduce your future utility bills.
-This method, called “net sharing,” was once one of the top financial advantages for homeowners who invested in their own equipment.
+In this state, when a home produces more electricity than it uses, extra power can flow back into grid.
+In return, credits apply toward future utility bills.
+This setup, often called “net sharing,” used to stand out as one of biggest financial perks for homeowners who invested in their own equipment.

 What the Installation Process Looks Like

-Curious about what it takes to get everything installed and working?
-Here’s how the process unfolds, step by step:
+Curious about what it takes to get everything installed and running?
+Here’s how process unfolds, step by step:

 Step 1: Evaluation